List of Police Academy characters: Mrs./Cadet Violet Fackler

-She is the wife of Douglas Fackler and fiercely opposes her husband's plans to join the police force in the first movie, including attempting to stop his car going to the police academy in any way possible, but Douglas becomes a cop anyway.
+She is the beautiful wife of Douglas Fackler and fiercely opposes her husband's plans to join the police force in the first movie, including attempting to stop his car going to the police academy in any way possible, but Douglas becomes a cop anyway.
 In the third film, Violet decides to join the academy and becomes a cadet, and now her husband tries to stop her from doing this.
 She and Hooks cotton onto Blankes and Copeland's involvement with Mauser.
 After Hooks knocks them out, she tells Violet to inform Mahoney and the other officers where the Governor is being held hostage.

 Like her husband, Violet doesn't appear in the animated series.